Conjugate queries can help: Introduction

 Access to $U$, $U^\dagger$, and their controlled versions are standard in quantum algorithms.
 These can be implemented efficiently when $U$ can, and so we often see algorithms using these alternative types of queries.
 Interestingly, these queries enable procedures which cannot be done with forward queries alone.\footnote{ For more detail, we refer the readers to prior work of a subset of the authors which investigate the power of inverse and controlled queries~\cite{tw25a,tw25b}. } So, we can ask: is there any more power we can squeeze out of a generic circuit for $U$?

 This question was recently considered by Zhandry, where evidence was given that there are only two more kinds of oracle queries to consider: queries to the complex conjugate of $U$, $U^*$, and to its inverse, the transpose of $U$, $U^\trans$~\cite{zhandry25}.
 A circuit for $U$ can be converted into a circuit for both $U^*$ and $U^\trans$ in the same gate-by-gate manner as for $U^\dagger$ and $\controlled U$.
 However, these queries are rarely used in quantum algorithms, and thus are not well-understood.
-What are we missing out on by excluding these queries from our space of quantum oracles?
+We know that queries to $U^*$ and $U^\trans$ cannot be simulated from queries to $U$~\cite{ehmmqs23,qdssm19b}, so these queries do \emph{something}, but we would like to understand what they enable operationally.
+What algorithms are we missing out on by excluding these queries from our space of quantum oracles?
 Is there anything we can do with $U^*$ and $U^\trans$ that we could not do without them?